Palmetto Real Estate Trust (PTTTS) to Issue Quarterly Dividend of $0.13 on May 15th

-Palmetto Real Estate Trust (OTC:PTTTS – Get Free Report) declared a quarterly dividend on Wednesday, April 10th, NASDAQ reports.
-Stockholders of record on Tuesday, April 30th will be paid a dividend of 0.13 per share on Wednesday, May 15th.
-This represents a $0.52 dividend on an annualized basis and a dividend yield of 6.93%.
+Palmetto Real Estate Trust (OTC:PTTTS – Get Free Report) announced a quarterly dividend on Wednesday, April 10th, NASDAQ reports.
+Shareholders of record on Tuesday, April 30th will be given a dividend of 0.13 per share on Wednesday, May 15th.
+This represents a $0.52 annualized dividend and a yield of 6.93%.
 The ex-dividend date is Monday, April 29th.

 - Five stocks we like better than Palmetto Real Estate Trust